Why is My Period So Light this Month: Introduction

 As you can see from the list above, some of the reasons why your period may be lighter than usual range from a hormonal imbalance to pregnancy.
 Check in with your doctor to find out what it means in your specific situation.

 The reasons for, “Why is my period so light this month” are varied to the max!
-There is no one single across-the-board treatments for light periods.
+There is no one single across-the-board treatments for this condition.

-The treatment for a super light period really does depend on the underlying cause of Hypomenorrhea.
+The treatment really does depend on the underlying cause of Hypomenorrhea.
 For example, if the cause of your very light period is a hormonal imbalance, your doctor may recommend using the pill (oral contraceptives).

-However, if the cause of your light period is extreme dieting or heavy exercise, your doctor may recommend upping food intake and/or reducing the amount of exercise.
+However, if the cause is extreme dieting or heavy exercise, your doctor may recommend upping food intake and/or reducing the amount of exercise.

 If you’re in perimenopause and your light periods are accompanied by other symptoms such as severe hot flashes, night sweats and weight gain, then your doctor may recommend hormone replacement therapy.